 Why are they so dangerous?
 When a tire blows, it’s traveling at the same high speed as the truck.
 On a highway, a truck travels at speeds of up to 75-80 miles per hour.
 Any debris traveling at these speeds is dangerous, especially if it hits a passing car.
 Tire debris could potentially damage your windshield or passengers in the vehicle.

 You may get into an accident trying to swerve out of the way of flying debris.
-From 2011-2014 nearly 37% of car accident deaths in the U.S. were a result of swerving drivers.
 You can even become injured or cause an accident by driving over old debris left on the roadway.

 The best way to protect yourself from road debris, including tires, is learning to drive defensively.
 Driving defensively means keeping a reasonable distance away from other cars and avoiding tailgating, especially when driving behind large trucks.